-Dynamic globalization focuses on progress in economics, technology and communication.
+Dynamic globalization focuses on progress in economics, technology, and communication.

 We must continue to develop an interpersonal globalization comprised of greater tolerance, and love of humanity in the twenty-first century.
-Only then can we soon nine billion human beings – regardless of all national, cultural and religious roots – live happily and more peacefully together on our shrinking globe.
+Only then, can we soon nine billion human beings – regardless of all national, cultural and religious roots – live happily and more peacefully together on our shrinking globe.

 It’s imperative that we adopt the mindset, “No longer everyone for himself, but all of us together.”

-In our narrow, yet so different, world we urgently need the humanization of globalization and a world ethos in practice.
+In our narrow, yet so different world, we urgently need the humanization of globalization and a world ethos in practice.
 We need the Codes of Tolerance.
 We need more love.

-The Global Tolerance Initiative is a plea to you, and the passive and silent majority, to actively promote more tolerance and respect for other religions, ethnic minorities and races.
-Regardless of our locations we are all invited to become members of a new and responsible global world elite, in order to spread kindness with small gestures and moral courage.
-We need greater warmth, kindness and love of humanity in our common global village.
+The Global Tolerance Initiative is a plea to you, and the passive and silent majority, to actively promote more tolerance and respect for other religions, ethnic minorities, and races.
+Regardless of our locations, we are all invited to become members of a new and responsible global world elite, in order to spread kindness with small gestures and moral courage.
+We need greater warmth, kindness, and love of humanity in our common global village.

-At the same time we have to reject any kind of religious and political extremism.
+At the same time, we have to reject any kind of religious and political extremism.
 There cannot be any tolerance for intolerance!
 We have to contain the forces of evil and the preachers of hate by using a clever grand strategy comprised of both hard and soft elements of peacemaking.
 Promoting active tolerance is an essential element of this strategy.

 Each of us can place a piece into the jigsaw puzzle of tolerance.
 In all parts of the world, made up of numerous diverse cultures and religions, we can easily find countless small and large examples of best practices regarding how we can better live together.
 We have started to collect global best practices of tolerance, which show us that tolerance is feasible.
-Through actively participating on local, national and international levels, together we can strengthen love and peace.
+Through actively participating at local, national and international levels, together we can strengthen love and peace.
 Let us follow these best practices to diminish evil.

 The Codes of Tolerance show us how we can all work together to create a better world.